The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Initial doubts

 Several significant omissions can be understood by readers without background in chip design.

-{\bf U1.} With ``fast chip design" in the title \cite{Nature}, the authors only described improvement in design-process time as ``days or weeks" to ``hours" without giving per-design time or breaking it down into stages.
-It was unclear if ``days or weeks" for baseline design process included the time for functional design changes, idle time, inferior EDA tools, etc.
+{\bf U1.} With ``fast chip design'' in the title \cite{Nature}, the authors only described improvement in design-process time as ``days or weeks'' to ``hours'' without giving per-design time or breaking it down into stages.
+It was unclear if ``days or weeks'' for the baseline design process included the time for functional design changes, idle time, inferior EDA tools, etc.

-{\bf U2.} The claim of RL's six-hour runtimes per design \cite[Abstract]{Nature} excluded RL training on 20 TPU design blocks. \cite{Nature} gave results on only 5 blocks, with training likely taking longer than actual use.
-Prior methods did not need or use training, thus pausing the clock for training was misleading.
+{\bf U2.} The claim of RL runtimes {\em per testcase} \cite[Abstract]{Nature} being under six hours (for each of 5 TPU blocks) excluded RL pre-training on 20 blocks (not amortized over many uses, as in some AI applications).
+Pausing the clock for pre-training (not used by prior methods) was misleading.
 Also, RL runtimes only cover macro placement, but RePlAce and industry tools place all circuit components.

 {\bf U3.} \cite{Nature} focused on placing macros, but did not give the number, sizes or shapes of macros in each TPU chip block used, nor area utilization, etc.